Analyzing Apple (OTCMKTS:YSYB) & Bunge (NYSE:BG)

 Apple (OTCMKTS:YSYB) and Bunge (NYSE:BG) are both basic materials companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their risk, dividends, profitability, earnings, valuation, institutional ownership and analyst recommendations.
+We will compare the two businesses based on the strength of their profitability, earnings, analyst recommendations, dividends, risk, institutional ownership and valuation.

-81.3% of Bunge shares are owned by institutional investors.
-3.7% of Bunge shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This table compares Apple and Bunge’s revenue, earnings per share and valuation.

-This is a summary of recent ratings and price targets for Apple and Bunge, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for Apple and Bunge, as provided by MarketBeat.com.

 |Sell Ratings